Other organisations where PhD students are explicitly organised or represented:

 Swedish National Union of Students -Doctoral Committee (SFS-DK)

 The Swedish National Union of Students (Sveriges Förenade Studentkårer, SFS), is an umbrella organisation of students’ unions at higher education facilities in Sweden.
 It has around 64 affiliated students’ unions, gathering around 270,000 students (2007).
 The organisation works to represent the interest of its members on a national level, towards the Government, the Swedish Parliament, the political parties and the government agencies concerned with higher education.
-The organisation is also active on the international arena, particularly within the National Unions of Students in Europe, ESIB.
+The doctoral committee within SFS (SFS-DK), is the committee concerned with doctoral and research questions.
+SFS-DK is also active on the international arena, particularly a member of Eurodoc.

 Eurodoc is the European Council of Doctoral Candidates and Junior Researchers.
 It is an international federation of 29 national organisations of PhD candidates, and more generally of young researchers from 28 countries of the European Union and the Council of Europe.